orbithaloguy/tkinter-python-projects/README.md

 ## UpComing Projects

- - **GUITodoList** :  A basic GUI todo list with basic functionality made with tkinter and python
+ - - **GUIWeatherApp**: A graphical program with real-time weather application using an external API to display current conditions and forecasts by city or location.

 ---